-On January 5, 2021, the Kern County Board of Supervisors approved two Conditional Use Permits (CUP) which will authorize development of multi-family apartment uses within TRCC.
-The approved CUPs authorize the Company to develop up to a maximum of 495 multi-family residences, in thirteen apartment buildings, as well as approximately 6,500 square feet of community amenity space and 8,000 square feet of community retail on the ground floor of a portion of the residential buildings.
+On January 5, 2021, the Kern County Board of Supervisors approved two Conditional Use Permits (CUP) which authorized the Company to develop up to a maximum of 495 multi-family residences, in thirteen apartment buildings, as well as approximately 6,500 square feet of community amenity space and 8,000 square feet of community retail on the ground floor of a portion of the residential buildings.
 The development would be located on an approximately 23-acre site located immediately north of the Outlets at Tejon.
-During the remainder of 2021, the Company expects to devote appropriate resources to advance this new project at TRCC, providing the much-needed housing for the thousands of employees currently working at the various distribution centers, retailers, and fast-food restaurants at TRCC.
+The Company continues to devote appropriate resources to advance this new project at TRCC, providing the much-needed housing for the thousands of employees currently working at the various distribution centers, retailers, and fast-food restaurants at TRCC.